 Shrug of God: Did Claude shoot Maria?
 "No one knows for sure what happened there" is the official line.

 Too Soon: After 9/11, Rockstar North changed the paint jobs on the police cars so that they didn't resemble those of the NYPD.
-Some pedestrian dialogue was also changed.
+Some pedestrian dialogue was also changed and one mission that mentioned terrorism was removed.
 There was insufficient time between the disaster and publication for extensive alterations.

 Urban Legend of Zelda: Some fans are completely sure that Claude was originally concieved as a speaking protagonist, because of a leftover sound from GTA 2 appearing in a trailer for the game.
 Rockstar denies that Claude was ever supposed to speak, though.